Lime337/BITS-Bitstream-Intelligence-for-Space-to-Soil-Earth-Observation/README.md

 # BITS: Bitstream Intelligence for Space-to-Soil Earth Observation

-**BITS** is an end-to-end prototype for quality-aware remote-sensing image conditioning, compact hyperdimensional land-signature generation, and onboard-style decision support for soil, vegetation, and land-resilience monitoring.
+**BITS** is an end-to-end prototype developed by the **tML-EC Lab** as part of the [NASA Space-to-Soil Challenge](https://nasa-space-to-soil.org/), targeting quality-aware remote-sensing image conditioning, compact hyperdimensional land-signature generation, and onboard-style decision support for soil, vegetation, and land-resilience monitoring.

 The current demonstration uses the **2021 Dixie Fire** region in Northern California to show how BITS can track pre-fire baseline conditions, wildfire-driven peak disturbance, burned-area separability, post-fire vegetation loss, and long-term recovery.